 Diluted earnings per share benefited from a decrease in diluted weighted average shares outstanding due to share repurchases.
-During the quarter, the Company repurchased 31.3 million shares of stock for \$3.7 billion, and paid a quarterly dividend of \$0.89 per share, or \$780.8 million
+During the quarter, the Company repurchased 25.7 million shares of stock for \$3.4 billion, bringing total purchases for the six months to 57.0 million shares or \$7.1 billion.
+In addition, the Company paid a quarterly dividend of \$0.89 per share, or \$759.3 million, bringing the total dividends paid for the six months to \$1.5 billion.